indykorpong/discord_gambling_bot/README.md

 # Discord-betting-bot

-Discord betting bot lets Discord users in the same server to create gambling events to make predictions on the result of another event.
+A Discord bot that lets Discord users in the same server to create gambling events to make predictions on the result of another event.